daemon110282/daemon110282.github.io/technology/protocols.integration/otel.md

 Based on the [Specification, the APIs and SDKs are implemented](https://scalac.io/blog/opentelemetry-from-a-birds-eye-view-a-few-noteworthy-parts-of-the-project/).
 There’s a noteworthy distinction between the two:
 - __APIs consist of all the abstractions used for instrumentation__, clearly decoupled from their actual implementations.
 The APIs __do not contain the working functionality__ (they are only there to define what is going to be collected).
-- An important part of the SDK is the exporters.
+- An important part of the __SDK is the exporters__.
 After collecting the telemetry signals from your application,
 	- either directly (using the manual instrumentation approach)
 	- or indirectly (using the auto-instrumentation), you have to actually emit them.
 	To do that, you have to use an __SDK exporter and configure it to send data to a particular__ destination.